Originally written in April 2015

 4. Minnesota Wild — Anze Kopitar, F

 It looks like the Kings will lose their two big fish this time around as Anze Kopitar is heading to the Wild.
-Pairing Kopitar with Marian Gaborik in Minnesota in the mid-2000s could’ve easily made dominant 1-2 punch on the top line for the Wild for years.
+Pairing Kopitar with Marian Gaborik in Minnesota in the mid-2000s could’ve easily made a dominant 1-2 punch on the top line for the Wild for years.
 If only we could go back in time.

 Original Pick: LW Benoit Pouliot